prateekma/LiveDashboard/Readme.md

 Make sure you change the IP from 10.51.90.2 in `livedashboard.py` to the IP address of your robot.
 If there are errors, make sure you install all dependencies through `pip`.

+To run the dashboard, run `python livedashboard.py` in a terminal window.